A good pair of diagonal cutters (also known as wire cutters) can slice through nails, screws and piano wire like soft butter.

 Much like more expensive cutters, these feature an angled head which makes it easier two work in tight spaces or to cut wires that are flush against a surface.
 To ensure that you get as much force as possible when you cut with this product, it features a high-leverage design with the rivet close to the cutting edge.

 Due to these optimizations, these diagonal cutters feature a 36% increase in cutting force when compared to other products in the same price range.
 The beveled cutting edges ensure that it will be easier to cut through things because they spread the force over a smaller surface area.
+Klein has a proven track record for making high-quality pliers at a great price, producing some of the best lineman pliers on the market.

 The cutting edges on these cutters have also been induction-hardened, which allows them to slice through other hard materials without shattering.
 Even the joint has been hot-riveted to ensure that it doesn’t wobble when you’re exerting additional force on it to be able to cut through something particularly tough.